Auhrus/theisle-evrima-docker-server/README.md

 # TheIsle Evrima Docker Server 🦖

-This image provides a TheIsle beta Evrima server.
+This image provides a TheIsle Beta Evrima server.
 After the first start it downloads the necessary files from the Steam servers.
-If there is an update to the server files, simply recreate the container without having to re-download the image.
-It will download everything again (just in new) and you can continue.
+Have fun Dino bros 😊
 ## Content🧾

 * [Deployment👩‍💻](https://github.com/Auhrus/theisle-evrima-docker-server?tab=readme-ov-file#deployment)